VMI is an in-depth one-to-one mentorship program that pairs you with a professional author to develop your manuscript to its fullest potential.

 Vancouver Manuscript Intensive mentors are respected, published authors in their field.
 Second only to the writing process itself is their passion for sharing skills and ideas, and embarking on a successful learning process with VMI writers.

 Betsy is the founder and program director of Vancouver Manuscript Intensive.
-She designed and directed The Writer’s Studio at S.F.U. from 2001-2012 and remains on TWS faculty.
-She has been on faculty at Sage Hill Writing Experience (SK), U.B.C.’s Booming Ground, and Metchosin International Summer School of the Arts.
+She designed and directed The Writer’s Studio at S.F.U. from 2001-2012; and has been a TWS Mentor or on TWS faculty for many of the past twenty years.
+She has also been on faculty as Sage Hill Writing Experience (SK), as well as U.B.C.’s Booming Ground, Metchosin International Summer School of the Art, and Smithers Rural Writers Retreat (all in B.C.).

-She has been a manuscript consultant and editor for more than 30 years and has published 12 books of creative nonfiction, poetry and mixed genre.
+Betsy has been a manuscript consultant and editor for more than 30 years and has published 14 books of creative nonfiction, poetry and mixed genre.
 Her best-selling book of 24 essays on writing, Breathing the Page: Reading the Act of Writing (Cormorant Books, 2010), has received critical acclaim.
-Writers and authors she has mentored have gone on to publish books and win, or be shortlisted for, numerous awards.Click to read my Q&A
+Writers and authors she has mentored have gone on to publish books and win, or be shortlisted for, numerous major awards.Click to read my Q&A

 Jónína Kirton is a Métis/Icelandic poet/author and facilitator.
 Born in Treaty One (Portage la Prairie, Manitoba) she currently lives in the unceded territory of the Musqueam, Sḵwxwú7mesh, and Tsleil-Waututh.
 A Room Magazine editorial board member she is one of the co-founders of their new reading series, Indigenous Brilliance, an exciting new partnership between Room and Massy Books.
 She is also the curator of their new online poetry series, Turtle Island Responds.
 Kirton received the 2016 Vancouver’s Mayor’s Arts Award for an Emerging Artist in the Literary Arts category.
 She was sixty when she published her first collection of poetry with Talonbooks in 2015.
 Much to her delight, page as bone ~ ink as blood, has received critical acclaim.
 Two years later she brought us her second collection, An Honest Woman, again with Talonbooks.
 The book was a finalist for the Dorothy Livesay Poetry Prize.
 Betsy Warland had this to say about An Honest Woman: “Kirton picks over how she was raised familially and culturally like a crime scene.”
 Apparently, all that dreaming about being a Nancy Drew when she grew up did come to fruition.
 Just not the way she thought it would as a child.Click to read my Q&A